Here are the main questions we receive from applicants during the Leeds Masters Scholarship application process.

 Can EU or international students apply?

-Unfortunately only UK home students are eligible for Leeds Masters Scholarship.
+Unfortunately only students paying fees at the UK rate (including those with settled status) are eligible for Leeds Masters Scholarship.
 If you are unsure what residency status you have, please check this with your schools admissions team.

 Can part-time students apply?